Cinderblook/cinderblock.github.io/content/page/about.md

 type: about
 ---

-# About Austin Barnes and Cinderblook.com
+# About Austin Barnes and Cinderblock.tech

-Welcome to Cinderblook.com!
+Welcome to Cinderblock.tech!
 My name is Austin Barnes, and this website is my personal side project where I share a variety of content.
 I'm a tech enthusiast with a passion for exploring different aspects of technology.
 In my professional life, I work as an Infrastructure Engineer at Battelle.
 Prior to that, I gained experience as a Linux Support for Pennsylvania College of Technology and as a Network Technician for Jersey Shore Area School District.
 I hold a Bachelor's degree in Network Administration and Engineering from Pennsylvania College of Technology.

 ## Interests